ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/mptoken.md

 ## {% $frontmatter.seo.title %} Flags

-The following flags are set based on whether the vault is public or private:
+The following flags are set based on whether the shares are transferable, and if the vault is public or private:

 | **Condition**     | **Transferable**   | **Non-Transferable** |
 | ----------------- | ------------------ | -------------------- |